cschroed-usgs/consul-registrator-maven-plugin/README.md

 * consul.registrator.consulPort - defaultValue = "8500"
 * consul.registrator.servicePort - defaultValue = "8080"
 * consul.registrator.serviceName - required
-* consul.registrator.serviceId
+* consul.registrator.customServiceId - optional, if not provided the serviceId will default to a concatenation of the service name and a random UUID
-* consul.registrator.tags
+* consul.registrator.tags - optional, but highly reccommended.
+Version strings could go here.
-* consul.registrator.check.ttl
+* consul.registrator.check.ttl - optional string describing the time and unit of the duration between TTL checks.
+Example: "10s".
-* consul.registrator.check.interval
+* consul.registrator.check.interval - optional string describing the time and unit of the duration between contextPath or customScript checks.
+Example: "10s".
 * consul.registrator.check.contextPaths - the context paths of http health check endpoints.
 A context path is everything after the port number in a url.
 This parameter is ignored if `consul.registrator.check.customScript` is specified.
 * consul.registrator.check.customScript - custom script that consul will attempt to execute as a check.
+This is the same as a [consul check definition's "script" option](https://www.consul.io/docs/agent/checks.html).
 If this parameter is specified, `consul.registrator.check.contextPaths` will be ignored.

 You must specify one form of check -- either `specify consul.registrator.check.ttl` or `consul.registrator.check.contextPaths` or `consul.registrator.check.customScript`